skgrange/gissr/README.md

     - `distance_by_haversine` does the same thing, but with a different method, and for data frames.
   - Simplify spatial objects with `sp_simplify`.
   - Fix issues with spatial objects with `sp_fix`.
 This function is a blatant wrap of [`cleangeo::clgeo_Clean`](https://github.com/eblondel/cleangeo).
 This function is a good piece of work so make sure you have a look at the **cleangeo** package.

+## Things I want to do

+  - Develop a function which can read *n* features in a spatial data file.
+This will be helpful when large data files are encountered and system memory is too small.
+  - Get the interface between R and SpatiaLite sorted.
+  - Concave hull function *i.e.* find minimum area polygon.